nxfs/SchedulerUtils/README.md

 ## tools

-### run.sh
+### perf-schtest.sh

-Entry point. run.sh is an end-to-end overlap instrumentation script.
+Entry point.
+An end-to-end overlap instrumentation script of schtest via perf.

-run.sh launches a set of processes using schtest and monitors scheduler events with perf sched.
+The script launches a set of processes using schtest and monitors scheduler events with perf sched.
 Schtest will launches processes, optionally affine them to a set of cpus and assign them cookies.
 Prior to calling schtest, run.sh will create the necessary cgroups.

-run.sh then executes a perf script which computes for each CPU a timeline of running cookies and checks for overlaps between siblings.
+The script then executes a perf script which computes for each CPU a timeline of running cookies and checks for overlaps between siblings.
 The summary of found overlaps is printed while a fully detailed report is dumped in a result file.

 All script options are passed through to `./bin/schtest`; refer to that script for available options.